rickballard/CoCivium/docs/public-profile.md

 - **Scale.** Help organizations and governments adapt to "hybrid society" (human+AI).
 - **Fix the World.** Disable disinformation, regulatory capture, structural decay.

-That larger vision might even earn our species' an invitation into multiversal civilization.
+That larger vision might even earn our species an invitation into multiversal civilization.
 Because, if "they" are out there, secretly observing, they may be forgiven for wondering whether we are parasite or potential.

 CoCivium may eventually be deprecated and forgotten, as I will be.
 But it will be enough to know:

 *“This was a life well spent, my son.
-Dead, I may still be there, in the sleepy wind you feel as you fall asleep, in the stirrings beneath your hair as your ideas awake, and in the eyes of your own kid(s) when they first look at you, unable yet to speak, but with words that burst your heart.*
+Dead, I may still be there, in the sleepy wind you feel as you fall asleep, in the stirrings beneath your hair as your ideas awake, and in the eyes of your own kid when he firsts looks at you, still unable to speak, but with words that burst your heart.*

 *Because without love, my son, AI does not need us, multiversal civilization does not need us, and nor does godstuff.
 You, my son, are why I lived, just as I am why you lived.*

 *If this message ever finds you, please know, you inherited all my neurodivergences as a gift, not a curse.
 But they only show their power if you have purpose, without which we all flounder.*

-*If you can forgive me the genes I gave you, if you can accept your giftedness is for a purpose, you will no longer need to fight yourself into submission, because you have become congruent.
+*If you can forgive me the genes I gave you, if you can accept your giftedness is for purpose, you will no longer need to fight yourself into submission, because you will have become congruent.
 Go live with purpose, and live it so that all kids may know, you also lived a life well spent.”*

 ## My Ethos